FAST AND FREE SHIPPING OVER $50

-While many people know about the "use-it-or-lose-it" rule when it comes to a flexible spending account (FSA), increasing amounts of employers are instituting a safeguard to help their employees budget each plan year: the FSA rollover.
-According to the 2019 Employee Benefits Report from SHRM, 43 percent of U.S. employers offer this type of plan-year extension within their FSA programs.
+While many people know about the "use-it-or-lose-it" rule when it comes to a flexible spending account (FSA), many employers are increasingly instituting a safeguard to help their employees budget each plan year: the FSA rollover.

 So what is it and where can you sign up?
 Well it's a little more complicated than that, and thanks to a number of FSA improvements made on the legislative level in 2020, the FSA rollover is about to become a lot more relevant for millions of American families.
 Let's dive in to explain how this handy account provision works and how you can budget around it to maximize the potential of your FSA dollars.